When it comes to garlic – and sometimes to the detriment of my breath – I’ve always been a believer that you can never have too much.

 Sulfur compounds dominate, especially allicin.
 Allicin is one of the main sulfur compounds found in garlic and has been repeatedly shown to exhibit powerful antibacterial and antimicrobial properties.

-Saponins and flavonoids are two chemicals that naturally occur in many different types of plants (including garlic), and are great anti-inflammatory agents.
+Saponins and flavonoids are bioactive compounds that naturally occur in many different types of plants (including garlic), and are great anti-inflammatory agents.
 They also are strong antioxidants, which work against free radicals in your body which can cause cell and DNA damage.

 Vitamins and Minerals